PrincipiaCodeArts/algo-lab/README.md

   instead of algorithm paradigms, and at memory layouts instead of data structures.
 Instead of focusing on reducing the number of times a code block is executed, code tuning focuses on making a code block faster by rewriting source code, making the compiler emits fewer machine instructions in the block.
+  Another important aspect about code tuning is that code tuning intuition fails in modern environment (with hardware complex behavior and compiler optimizations), thus every change must be tested.
   - Loop tuning:
     - Remove code from loop: most compilers will do this for obvious situations.
 But for non-trivial cases, it can be benefic to remove unnecessary code from inner loop (e.g. remove target element assignment